ImagicalMine/ImagicalMine/README.md

 ## Why is the Imagical Corporation/ImagicalMine team doing this?

 Because Shoghi of the PocketMine team has given us so much, we've decided to build onto the project and help out the community.
 Thanks to all the team members of the Imagical Corporation, the work you are seeing today is open-source and free for every human to use.
-It'll stay free forever and the team will try and keep it active as well as possible.
+It will stay free forever and the team will try and keep it active as well as possible.

 ## Can I extend ImagicalMine to my own needs?